tomisuarez2/TimeOfFlightCalibration/README.md

 ## ⚙️ How It Works

-The repository implements a workflow to record, process, and analyze barometric altitude data:
+The repository implements a workflow to record, process, and analyze TOF distance data:

 1. **Raw Data Acquisition**